-Initiative(s) Goal Objectives Lead/Department & Updates Better utilize Studio D Continue to evaluate feasibility of offering nighttime classes.
-Created timed opening/closing of exterior door to allow for better security during class times.
-Recreation, Fitness Completion set for November, 2024.
-Diversify outdoor Tennis space Add clay courts.
-Add U10 Courts.
-Consider accessibility and inclusion.
-Tennis, Finance, Parks Due to lack of funding, this initiative will be moved to the 2025-2029 Strategic Plan. • • • Develop a corporate team building facility Build a challenge course near Central Park West.Consider accessibility and inclusion.
-Parks Completion set for November, 2024.
-Reconfigure outdoor courts Expand outdoor courts bookings and programming.
-Offer different playing surfaces.
-Organize bigger tennis events/tournaments.
-Tennis Due to lack of funding, this initiative will be moved to the 2025-2029 Strategic Plan.
-Establish an updated interior and exterior Family Recreation Center maintenance plan Maintenance is provided and administered for Family Recreation Center on a consistent basis.
-Staff will continue to work on the development of a structured plan.
-Facilities Quotes received were not cost-effective nor within Park District budget.
-Project will be completed in-house.
-Completion set for April 2024.
-Update Family Recreation Center appearance and quality of use with new flooring, paint, window treatment, HVAC system and water treatment tools Improve the aesthetics of the Family Aquatics Center to a more modern look.
+Initiative(s) Goal Objectives Lead/Department & Updates Update Family Recreation Center appearance and quality of use with new flooring, paint, window treatment, HVAC system and water treatment tools Improve the aesthetics of the Family Aquatics Center to a more modern look.
 Replace 1" tile with safe and easier to maintain surfacing.
 Replace current window shade treatment.
 Replace HVAC system for better air circulation and reduced noise pollution.
 Implement UV disinfection system for improved water treatment.
-Aquatics Completion set for 2023- 2024 Fiscal Year.
-Replace synthetic soccer field 10-year life span on current turf surfacing.
-Replace to maintain high-quality, safe playing field.
-Parks Completion set for August, 2023.
+Aquatics Completion set for November, 2024.
 Install video analytics on tennis courts Improve patron's overall experience through availability of video recording their matches and line-call assistance.
 Improve programming quality by offering video analytics.
-Tennis Implementation when budget allows.
+Tennis Moving to 2025-2029 Strategic Plan.
 Establish a recruitment plan Assess the recruitment needs of each department for hiring full-time and part-time employees.
 Identify and select sources to recruit various types of employees.
 Prepare a recruitment template that identifies the essential functions of the job and that promotes the District as a great place to work.
 Assess the feasibility of integrating the recruitment process with the on-boarding process.
 Human Resources, Administration Completion set for November, 2024.